ortus-docs/contentbox-docs/developing/README.md

 ContentBox's modular architecture, combined with the awesome power of the [ColdBox](https://www.ortussolutions.com/products/coldbox) development framework, allows for a familiar, yet unrestricted, platform from which to develop great web applications.

-If you're a Front End Developer, you'll appreciate the straightforward configuration and pre-defined ( yet highly customizable! ) asset conventions.
+If you're a Front End Developer, you'll appreciate the straightforward configuration and pre-defined ( but highly customizable! ) asset conventions.

-Within the [Coldbox](https://www.ortussolutions.com/products/coldbox) framework, itself ContentBox is comprised of three modules:
+Within the [ColdBox](https://www.ortussolutions.com/products/coldbox) framework, itself ContentBox is comprised of three modules:

 * `contentbox` - Includes the the underlying libraries for content organization and presentation
 * `contentbox-admin` - Provides the administrative interface for managing your CMS